kjanjua26/CHIPathy/README.md

 3. Divide the masks and images into patches of size 64x64, run ```dataprep/patches.py``` to get the results.
 4. Convert the segmentation masks to bounding boxes.
 To obtain the results run ```dataprep/masks2boxes.py``` file.
 5. Convert these bounding boxes to different formats as required by the model using specific conversion scripts. e.g., for YOLO use ```dataprep/prepdata_yolo.py``` file.
 6. To prepare the data (along with annotations) for EfficientDet, run the file ```dataprep/prepdata_coco.py``` since the data is fed into EfficientDet in coco's format.
 This will prepare the necessary ```.json``` files required to train the network.
+7. In case some model requires VOC annotations, use [coco2voc converter][3].

 ## EfficientDet

 ### Training

-To train the efficientdet, follow the training code provided here: <a href="https://github.com/zylo117/Yet-Another-EfficientDet-Pytorch">EfficientDet Repo</a>.
+To train the efficientdet, follow the training code provided here: [EfficientDet Repo][1].
 The prepared dataset config is given in the efficientdet folder as a ```.yaml``` file.
 The dataset config yaml can be accessed from this path: ```efficientdet/images.yaml```

 To know the entire training command with params, run help on the train.py as follows.